elm-slate/init-slate-db/README.md

 # Database Initialization
 Initialization differs depending on the `table-type`.

-When creating a `source` database, the following source-only database objects are created: an `id` table, an `insert_events` function, a `restore_events` function, an `events` table trigger and its trigger function.
+When creating a `source` database, the following source-only database objects are created: an `id` table, an `insert_events` function, a `restore_events` function, an `events` table NOTIFY trigger and its trigger function, and an `events` table COMMAND CHECK trigger and it trigger function.

 The `id` table in a `source` database is used to assign ids to the rows as they are inserted into the `events` table by the `insert_events` function.
 The ids start at 1 and are guaranteed to be consecutive.